I never meant to build a personal brand.

 Here’s what I’ve learned

-Your personal brand is being built whether you realise it or not.
+You have a personal brand whether you realise it or not.

 Every interaction, post, and conversation shapes how people see you.